Variational Inference with Vine Copulas: An efficient Approach for Bayesian Computer Model Calibration: Applications

-In particular, Figure \ref{fig:predictive_lik_time} shows the Means Squared Error (MSE) of the posterior predictive means, evaluated on an independently generated set of 50 data points, based on the VC with cumulatively implemented variance reduction techniques.
-The Algorithm \ref{alg-truncated-CV} that employs importance sampling clearly outperforms the calibration with only Rao-Blackwellization and the calibration with control variates.
+In particular, Figure \ref{fig:VBI:MSEsimulation} shows the mean squared error (MSE) of the posterior predictive means, evaluated on an independently generated set of 50 data points, based on the VC with cumulatively implemented variance reduction techniques.
+Algorithm \ref{alg:TruncatedDfinal} which employs the importance sampling clearly outperforms the calibration with only the Rao-Blackwellization and the calibration with control variates.
 In fact, each additional attempt to reduce the variance tends to decrease the MSE by one order of magnitude.
-There is naturally both time and space (memory) cost associated with each variance reduction technique.
-Figure \ref{fig:predictive_lik_time} shows that control variates and importance sampling practically double the time per iteration of the algorithm.
+There is naturally a time and space (memory) cost associated with each variance reduction technique.
+Figure \ref{fig:VBI:MSEsimulation} shows that the control variates and the importance sampling practically double the time per iteration of the algorithm.
 This additional complexity is, however, outweighed by the gain in the MSE reduction.
 The increase in memory consumption is less significant and is due to the storage of dispersion coefficients used for importance sampling and samples needed to compute control variates.
 Note that the memory consumed by the algorithms rises over time, because we chose to store the values of variational parameters during each step; the memory demands can be dramatically reduced if we drop these intermediate results.

 For completeness, in Table \ref{tab:mse}, we also compare the MSE of MCMC approximations and the VC at the point of convergence of the algorithms.
 The resulting errors in the predictions were, for all the practical purposes, equivalent.